 U.S. Assistance to Poland

 Poland graduated from USAID assistance in 2000 and capitalized on its successful transition experience to become a provider of assistance to other countries in the region.
 For example, Poland has been a regional leader in partnering with the United States through the Emerging Donors Challenge Program (EDCP) – a program overseen by the Office of the Coordinator of U.S. Assistance to Europe, Eurasia, and Central Asia.
-Through the EDCP initiative, the United States builds partnerships with donor nations like Poland by co-financing joint foreign assistance activities, especially in Eastern Partnership countries.
+Through the EDCP initiative, the United States builds partnerships with donor nations like Poland by co-financing joint foreign assistance activities, especially in EU Eastern Partnership countries.
 The U.S. Government-financed Polish-American Enterprise Fund was a major investor in private Polish companies in the 1990s.
 The Polish-American Freedom Foundation continues this legacy by investing in training and education in Poland.
 Poland is active in the EU’s Eastern Partnership and spearheaded the launch of the European Endowment for Democracy.

 Bilateral Economic Relations